-However, the lake also typically gets a stocking of hatchery rainbow trout during the early spring season.
+However, the lake also typically gets a modest stocking of hatchery rainbow trout during the early spring season.

 Cullaby is a shallow, weedy lake of 200-plus acres formed when sand dunes built up to the west with the development of jetties on the lower Columbia River.

 Bank fishing access is available at Cullaby and Carnahan county parks, with a good chance of success.

 But a boat really comes in handy here if you want to reach a lot of the lake’s plentiful fish-holding structure, especially later in the summer when weeds can choke out some of the bank access.